How to Visit a Hot Spring in Japan Like a Pro

 - Sulfur Onsen: reduces hypertension and helps wounds heal more quickly

-- Acidic Onsen: not recommended for people with skin conditions or skin conditions, but does clean the body very well
+- Acidic Onsen: not recommended for people with skin conditions, but does clean the body very well

 - Radium Onsen: look for this type of onsen if you need to soothe digestive issues